Skip to main content

 Bone Conduction

 A small vibrating device on a headband is positioned behind your child’s ear.
 When the sounds are presented, they are passed through the bone directly to the inner ear.
-This can establish if a hearing loss is conductive or sensory-neural.
+This can establish if a hearing loss is conductive or sensorineural.

 Speech Testing